How many oysters can you eat in three minutes? Most people wouldn’t know, but at Ireland’s

 Carlingford, County Louth

-Cracking open the season a little earlier on August 8 is
+Cracking open the season a little earlier on August 7 is the

 Carlingford Oyster Festival in County Louth.
-Carlingford’s Lough is the source of their oysters and cements this pretty coastal town with a reputation for outstanding seafood.
-The four day festival includes an oyster pearl hunt, a sailing regatta, the world crab fishing contest, street entertainment, an oyster tent, food stalls and artisan craft markets and the famous Carlingford seafood chowder.
+Carlingford’s Lough is the source of its oysters and cements this pretty coastal town with a reputation for outstanding seafood.
+The four-day festival includes an oyster pearl hunt, a sailing regatta, the world crab fishing contest, street entertainment, an oyster tent, food stalls and artisan craft markets, and of course, and the famous Carlingford seafood chowder.
 In short: it's busy.

 The crowd watching the contest at the Hillsborough Oyster Festival